 The statue of Pope Leo the Great, carved out of two parts of Udelfanger sandstone, is completed.
 I made this copy for the restoration of St John's Cathedral in Den Bosch, The Netherlands.
 You can read the two previous articles on this subject on my blog under the following links: here↑ the article on the presawing work and here↑ the second article, on the fitting together of the two parts, and why this is made out of two pieces of stone.

-Detailing, copying, finishing
+Detailing, to go, finishing

 The procedure, after all the presawing and fitting together of lower- and upper body of the statue of Pope Leo, is the same as in the previous statue of Thomas Aquinas: just copying what the old statue was like and what I had earlier reconstructed in plastiline clay.
 Upon completion it was mainly down to detailing.
 All details had to be finished very sharp and after much sanding I got the statue smooth and crisp.
 All false dents were removed.